 Tissues that need to heal require oxygen and nutrients, ATP, and growth factors.
 Nitric Oxide provides an environment for enhanced healing.
 The key to accomplishing this is better blood flow.

 Pain occurs when oxygen levels at the nerve are to low.
 Think how painful your finger is if you wrap a rubber band around it.
 The rubber band cuts of blood flow, thereby depriving nerves and other cells of oxygen.
 The pain reseeds when the rubber band is removed.

 Increased Localized Circulation

 Nitric Oxide is increased locally when light energy is applied to any specific sight, along with it, blood increases at the same point.

 The depth of Light Penetration Light is composed of photons, photons are quantum units of energy, a photon emitted at a specific wavelength or color, contain the same energy, irrespective of the source.

-Light near the blue end of the spectrum penetrates about 2 to 3 mm, light at the red end of the spectrum penetrates about 8 – 10 mm and near-infrared light penetrates about 20 to 100 mm.
-Near Infrared light is more energetic than visible light, less resistance to reflection and absorption, therefore penetrates soft tissue to a deeper level.
+The light near the blue end of the spectrum penetrates about 2 to 3 mm, light at the red end of the spectrum penetrates about 8 – 10 mm and near-infrared light penetrates about 20 to 100 mm.
+Near-Infrared light is more energetic than visible light, less resistance to reflection and absorption therefore penetrates soft tissue to a deeper level.
 These are generalizations because the more red cells with hemoglobin in the path of the red photons the shallower the penetration, remember hemoglobin absorb the near-infrared light energy thereby releasing nitric oxide.

 Beneficial Effects of Light Energy

 The net result of light therapy is a cascade of beneficial chemical reactions throughout damaged nerve cells that stimulate healing.
 This response can be directly attributed to increased blood flow.
-This enhanced localized blood flow improves tissue oxygenation, therefore, plays a role in the following, improved sensation which offers better gate and balance when walking.
+This enhanced localized blood flow improves tissue oxygenation, therefore, it plays a role in the following, improved sensation which offers better gate and balance when walking.
 Reduced pain which can offer better sleep at night as well as reduced burning and stinging sensation in the extremities.
 Increased oxygenation, which acts to reduce inflammation.
 Increased circulation which offers the body decreased wound incidences and shorter healing times.